pnuehrenberg/vassi/README.md

 If you use this software in your research, please cite our preprint/paper (details will be added soon):

 > *vassi*: Verifiable, automated scoring of social interactions in animal groups, P. Nuehrenberg, A. Bose, A. Jordan (2025)

+    (bibtex entry, doi etc. will be inserted here once available)

+> [!IMPORTANT]
+> Since our package uses trajectory, posture and behavioral scoring data of animals in groups, but does not implement any tracking or manual scoring software itself, make sure to also cite the software used to collect these data.

 ## License